hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_art_deco_inspired_pattern_in_shades_of_gold_and_b_70e9f55b-d301-4e3f-b9ee-9c8ebe8fabfa-0_1.content.md

 ## Contact Us

-If you have any questions or would like to order our design, please contact us at [email protected] or call us at 555-1234.
+If you have any questions or would like to order our design, please contact us at me@pavolhejny.com or call us at 555-1234.

 Thank you for visiting our website!